UncleGene/tax_code/README.md

 - TaxCode takes into account that maintenance cost decreases over time - if you do not touch some files for a long time, they may be stable enogh and not have as high cost as recently modified ones.
 - It gives you a 'tax credit' for changes that reduce the size of your files
-- It tracks files that are renamed and/or moed around
+- It tracks files that are renamed and/or moved around

 ## Installation